Miniatures - Doll Houses and Furniture

-Collectors of unique pieces of classic crafts, who accumulate art objects for their personal interest, for its value, or its beauty, appreciate the pleasure of owning miniature collectibles.
+Collectors of unique pieces of classic crafts, who accumulate art objects for their personal interest, for its value, or its beauty, appreciate the pleasure of owning miniature collectables.

-Of all miniature collections, one of the most interesting works of art that dates back hundreds of years are miniature houses filled with beautiful handmade miniature furniture and furnishings.
+Of all miniature collections, one of the most interesting works of art that date back hundreds of years is miniature houses filled with beautiful handmade miniature furniture and furnishings.

 Going beyond the simple building of dolls houses and making toy furniture, miniature homes and furniture possess a suggestion of realism, so the craftsman must be prepared to let his result be enchanting, captivating and delightful to an admirer of beautiful art.

-Making miniature furniture and doll's houses is neither simple nor time saving, and there are no short cuts to it.
+Making miniature furniture and doll's houses are neither simple nor time-saving, and there are no shortcuts to it.
 Attention must be paid to tiny details, and emphasis must be placed on quality rather than quantity.

 If you plan to build mini houses and furniture, you should plan ahead and know in advance what you'd prefer to build.

 - Period and style of furnishings.

 Planning ahead is a crucial and necessary part of the task, and for many craftsmen familiar with these forms of miniature collectables, the most exciting part.
 So it is important to know that this stage of the project must be concluded before commencing any work.

 Craft a Whole House or Build Individual Rooms?